 When putting together my travel plans for South Africa I was unable to find any package that truly covered what I was looking for.
-They either catered for the passive traveller, or did the usual Cape Town/ Kruger combination and nothing else.
-A bit of a waste, I felt, since there is much more to South Africa.
-So I ended up travelling solo through the country, doing all the things I really wanted to do, and pleasantly found it one of the safest and friendliest countries for a woman to travel alone through.
+They either catered for the passive traveller or did the usual Cape Town/ Kruger combination and nothing else.
+A bit of a waste, I felt, since there was much more to South Africa.
+So I ended up travelling solo and independently through the country, doing all the things I really wanted to do, and pleasantly finding it one of the safest and friendliest countries for a woman to travel alone through.

 I did some homework and luckily also found great guides whilst travelling.
 I’ve put together a list of the travel services I used.
-All of these are still valid.
+All of these are still valid as of now.
 I checked.
-Happy travelling. 🙂 Continue reading →
+Continue reading →